ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/structured-types.md

 the following signature: `def compute_intersection(tuple_one: Tuple[Any, ...],
 tuple_two: Tuple[Any, ...]) -> Tuple[Any, ...]`.
 Once you have added all of the
 required source code your program should produce the following output.
-Can you explain why different calls to `compute_intersection` yields an output that contains the same elements but in a different order?
+Can you explain why different calls to `compute_intersection` yield an output that contains the same elements but in a different order?

 ```